How to Be Effective In Mindful Parenting

 Smash!

-You can avoid this downward spiral by journaling all the benefits a mindful family lifestyle creates for you and your children.
+Document how it positively impacts your children as well.
 Include your personal experiences in this journal from time to time to create an emotional attachment to them.

 Journaling as a part of Mindful Parenting

-Another method to avoid this urge to slip back to your old lifestyle is to follow mindfulness gurus online and in the real world, so you gain inspiration whenever you need it.
+Another method to avoid this urge to slip back to your old lifestyle is to follow mindfulness gurus online.
+Engage with them in the real world.
+This way, you gain inspiration whenever you need it.

 Reading about stressors and different family dynamics will also help you to be more prepared for better communication and commitment.